jrubes/PIA-Tunnel/ReadMe.txt

 	* git installed and repo PIA script repo cloned into /pia/ run pia-update to fetch new releases

-VM Pia Tunnel hardware requirements
+VM PIA Tunnel hardware requirements
 	* 1 CPU
 	* 80MB RAM
 	* Network adapter 1 to LAN (port 22 is open so I use the NAT option in VMware)